- A-Z Policy Manual

 5.3.3.
 For university research centers, institutes, and core facilities that are not designated as MURCIs, the VPR, after consulting with the Provost shall make the final decision on creation of a new center, institute, or core facility.

 5.4.
 Review Process

 5.4.1.
-All centers, institutes, and core facilities shall be reviewed every 5 years, or at any time requested by the center or institute’s advisory board, the VPR, or the Provost, using the review procedures established by the Research Office.
+All centers, institutes, and core facilities shall be reviewed periodically, or at any time requested by the center or institute’s advisory board, the VPR, or the Provost, using the review procedures established by the Research Office.

 5.4.2.
 If a center, institute, or core facility is subject to a formal external review by a funding agency, no separate university review shall be required if the external review addresses the elements required in by the Research Office.
 A copy of the funding agency’s review shall be provided to the VPR.

 5.4.3.
 Following completion of the review and the recommendations of the review team, the VPR, after consultation with the Provost and appropriate Deans, may take any number of actions, which may include, but are not limited to: renaming the center, institute, or core facility to reflect its functions; changing reporting lines; disestablishing the center, institute, or core facility; or consolidating or reorganizing the center, institute, or core facility.

 5.5.
 Disestablishment or Change in Reporting

 5.5.1.
 In conjunction with the periodic review of centers, institutes, and core facilities, the review team will make recommendations concerning changes in reporting lines or disestablishment of centers, institutes and core facilities.

 5.5.2.
 Any decision to disestablish a center, institute, or core facility will be made by the VPR, after consultation with the Provost, with the exception of MURCIs.